 - Incorporated not-for-profits may be eligible to apply to the Youth Innovations Stream.
-We will need more information to make that assessment. - Registered charities are not eligible in the Youth Innovations Stream. - First Nations are eligible to apply to the Youth Innovations Stream when more than 50% of their core group are community members who are not part of the band office or band council.
+We will need more information to make that assessment. - Registered charities are not eligible in the Youth Innovations Stream. - First Nations are not eligible to apply to the Youth Innovations and Family Innovations Streams.
+However, if you are a grassroots group from a First Nation, you are eligible to apply as a 'Grassroots group that is not registered as a charity or as an incorporated not-for-profit.
+Your group cannot have more than 50% of its members as part of the band office or band council.